cdavid16/tesisMcc/README.md

 You must set proper fine grained access while generating your github token, is important to use it else the APIs are very limited in access wise.

+Classification of the comment will happened over GitHub actions using _issues_ component due to each PR is an issue,